jediracer/MechaCar_Statistical_Analysis/README.md

   ![Results](https://github.com/jediracer/MechaCar_Statistical_Analysis/blob/main/images/MechaCar_mpg_prediction.png)

 ## Summary Statistics on Suspension Coils
-- Based on the variance allowance of 100 pounds per square inch for the MechaCar suspension coils, not all of manufacturing lots are meeting the design specification.
-  Lots 1 & 2 are meeting the design specification.
-Lot 3 is not meeting the design specification based on the Lot Summary shown below.
+- Based on the variance allowance of 100 pounds per square inch for the MechaCar suspension coils, the manufacturing lots as a whole are meeting the design specification.
+However, Lot 3 is not meeting the design specification based on the Lot Summary shown below.

 - Total Summary